joeytwiddle/coffeescript-gotchas/README.md

 an extra line at the end with just the closing `)`.
 Yuck!

-## Plus can mean something special if unevenly padded
+## Plus means something special if unevenly padded

     a + "," + b      =>      a + "," + b;